DanRizzyRaza/networking-notes/connecting-systems-notes.md

 - **Faster responses** - Connections could be reused, i.e. a browser could send multiple requests over a persistent connection.
 Dynamically generated pages responded faster due to "chunked encoding" which allows a response to be sent before its length is known, an obvious use case would be for video streaming.
 - **Bandwidth saving** due to cache support, this is where a cache stores the response of a HTTP request and reuses it for subsequent requests, this will also lead to faster responses.

 Recall that TCP was reliable and UDP was fast, for this reason HTTP uses TCP.
-To initially establish a TCP connection several round trips are required, in HTTP/1.0 this was done for each request/response pair, in HTTP/1.1 pipelining, and persistant connections were added:
+To initially establish a TCP connection several round trips are required, in HTTP/1.0 this was done for each request/response pair, in HTTP/1.1 pipe lining, and persistent connections were added:
-- **Pipelining** - This is when multiple requests are sent over the same TCP connection without waiting for the responses in between, though only idempotent methods can be used.
+- **Pipe lining** - This is when multiple requests are sent over the same TCP connection without waiting for the responses in between, though only idempotent methods can be used.
 - **Persistent Connections** - TCP connections actually perform better after time, they become "warm connections" and so connections that remain open have speed advantages.
 HTTP/1.1 included a "Keep-alive" header to specify a minimum time a TCP connection should be open for, this overrides the default time for which an idle connection will be closed.
 **Note** - The default behaviour in HTTP/1.1 is a persistent connection, but it was still possible in HTTP/1.0 using the "Connection" header.